jaugustodafranca/beauty-commit/README.md

 This will show an interactive menu where you can:

-- List configured repositories
+- List configured project
-- Add a new repository
+- Add a new project
-- Remove a repository
+- Remove a project
 - Exit

 ## License